Necessary things to know before Off-boarding an employee

 2. Employee Off-boarding Checklist

-• Preparing the final documents – Non-disclosure agreements, tax and benefits documents.
+• Preparing the final documents – Non-disclosure agreements, tax, and benefits documents.

 • Scheduling exit interview

-• Notify the benefits provider and check if you meet specific standards set by Consolidated Omnibus Budget Reconciliation Act (COBRA).
+• Notify the benefits provider and check if you meet specific standards set by the Consolidated Omnibus Budget Reconciliation Act (COBRA).

 • Prepare the final paycheck.